hrvthzslt/ansible-introduction/README.md

 We have set up two apache web servers with a simple html page.
 We have used roles to organize our tasks and files.

 This was your first ansible playbook.
-At this point you should understand the point of it, but not all the essential features, just some of them.
+At this point you should understand the point of it, but not all the essential features.

 You can go deep dive into the documentations, trying to automate you local environment, or changing apache to nginx in this repository.
 The possibilities are endless.